railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_delivery_date.rst

 automatically be moved as a result.

-Managing inventory reconciliation
+Managing Inventory Reconciliation
 =================================

 Inventory reconciliation involves two steps: physical and accounting.

-Physical inventory steps including taking a written inventory record and comparing it to the actual goods in the company’s warehouses.
+Physical inventory steps include taking a written inventory record and comparing it to the actual goods in the company’s warehouses.
 Counting obsolete and damaged products is also a reconciliation activity.